The Old Kingdom

-The Old Kingdom, or Abhorsen in North America, is a fantasy series written by Australian author Garth Nix.
-It originated in 1995 with the novel Sabriel and has continued in the novels Lirael (2001), Abhorsen (2003) and Goldenhand (2016).
-The series has continued with the prequel novel Clariel (2014) and the latest installment of the series, Terciel & Elinor, was released in November 2021.
-The Old Kingdom also consists of the novella The Creature in the Case (2005) and other short fiction.
+The Old Kingdom, or Abhorsen in North America and the UK, is a fantasy series written by Australian author Garth Nix.
+It originated in 1995 with the novel Sabriel and has continued in the novels Lirael (2001), Abhorsen (2003), Goldenhand (2016), and Terciel & Elinor (2021), as well as a prequel novel titled Clariel (2014).
+The Old Kingdom also consists of the novella The Creature in the Case (2005) and various other short fiction.

 In Australia an omnibus edition comprising three novels and one novella was titled The Old Kingdom Chronicles.
 Omnibus editions in the U.S. have been titled The Abhorsen Trilogy (2003) and The Abhorsen Chronicles (2009).
 ISFDB catalogues the entire continuing series as "The Old Kingdom / Abhorsen".

 Books in the series

 Sabriel

 The protagonist, Sabriel, is in her final few days at her school in Ancelstierre (an alternate history of 1910s England), when she is visited by a spirit summoned by her father (the Abhorsen), who is trapped in Death, and departs to rescue him.
 Travelling into the Old Kingdom, while being hunted, Sabriel makes her way to the ancestral house of the Abhorsens to get clues, equipment, and help.
 Accompanied by her father's assistant Mogget, she discovers Touchstone; and with him continues to Belisaere (the capital of the Old Kingdom).
 In a sacred site under the city, Sabriel briefly frees her father, who diverts the antagonist Kerrigor while the others escape.

 Sabriel and Touchstone then travel to Ancelstierre to destroy Kerrigor's body, which the local soldiery (at their behest) convey to Wyverly College, Sabriel's school.
 Kerrigor and his undead followers besiege the college, killing many students and guardsmen; whereupon Mogget, in his true form, fights Kerrigor for the right to kill Sabriel.
 Kerrigor consumes Mogget and throws Sabriel onto her sword; whereupon she throws Mogget's binding ring over Kerrigor.
 This creates two cats: a black Kerrigor and white Mogget, which are then bound by Ranna.
 Sabriel then dies, but is resurrected by her ancestors to succeed her father as the Old Kingdom's protector.